chrisatbrookes/greekrecipes/_recipes/greek-pasta-salad-orzo-salad.md

 Leave to Cool, then place into serving dish.

 Mix together the chopped tomatoes, cucumber, onion, and pepper and add to cooled pasta.

 Place the feta on top of pasta salad mixture and dress with chopped herbs.

-Drizzle over the dressing. this can be served immediately or put in the refrigerator until needed.
-This Greek pasta salad is traditionally served with Greek olives.
+Drizzle over the dressing. this can be served immediately or put in the refrigerator until needed. **This Greek pasta salad is traditionally served with Greek olives.**

-S﻿erves 4
+* S﻿erves 4
+* Preparation time: 1 hour